AntonShevchuk/jquery-a-slideshow/README.md

 jQuery (a) SlideShow Plugin
 ===========================

-jQuery plugin for build slideshow from any HTML tags
+This jQuery plugin allows you to create dynamic, controllable slideshows or presentations for your website .
+Simply define a block of HTML to be a slideshow or presentation.
+You can use any tags like &lt;p&gt;, &lt;img&gt;, &lt;div&gt; etc.